til117/temperature/README.md

 A cost model is also provided in one of the files.

+Details can be found in the pdf file "Details of the simulation".

 # Model.m

 Estimates the parameters of the system, according to the thermodynamic model described in the pdf file "Details of the simulation".